 “Gold reversed its course as the downgrade increased fears of Europe’s crisis worsening,” Sterling Smith, a commodity market analyst at Citgroup Inc.’s institutional client group, said in a telephone interview from Chicago.
 “The dollar is being favored.”

 Gold futures for August delivery dropped 1.3 percent to settle at $1,551 an ounce at 1:46 p.m. on the Comex in New York, the first decline for a most-active contract since May 23.
 Floor trading was closed yesterday for the U.S. Memorial Day holiday.

-Gold is up 0.9 percent this year after 11 consecutive annual increases.
-Bullion purchases by India may be about 50 metric tons to 60 tons this month, down from 102 tons a year earlier, Prithviraj Kothari, president of the Bombay Bullion Association, said today in a phone interview.
+Bullion purchases by India, the world’s biggest consumer, may be about 50 metric tons to 60 tons this month, down from 102 tons a year earlier, according to Prithviraj Kothari, the president of the Bombay Bullion Association.

 Silver futures for July delivery slumped 2.1 percent to $27.791 an ounce on the Comex.

 On the New York Mercantile Exchange, platinum futures for July delivery advanced 0.1 percent to $1,428.10 an ounce, rising for the third straight session.
 Palladium futures for July delivery jumped 2.4 percent to $606.05 an ounce, the biggest gain since April 26.

 To contact the reporter on this story: Debarati Roy in New York at email@example.com